 Many of our Galapatours cruises feature extensive land excursions that will allow you to explore the islands where Galapagos Land Iguana’s can be found.
 Our expert naturalist guides will use their knowledge to really bring these fascinating creatures to life.
 If you are keen to see the Galapagos Land Iguana then speak to one of our Galapagos experts who can advise you on the best itineraries to maximise your chances of encountering this remarkable creature.

-Fast Facts about Galapagos Land Iguana
+Fast Facts about the Galapagos Land Iguana

 - Many people think Galapagos Land Iguana's resemble the mythical dragons of fairy tales!